claceio/docs/content/about.md

 ---
 title: "About"
-summary: "About Clace"
+summary: "About OpenRun"
 date: 2023-10-05
 ---

-### What is Clace?
+### What is OpenRun?

-Clace is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-Clace allows easy and secure hosting of multiple web apps, in any language/framework, on a single machine.
-Clace is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.
+OpenRun is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
+OpenRun allows easy and secure hosting of multiple web apps, in any language/framework, on a single machine.
+OpenRun is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

 ### Project Goals

 The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
-Clace aims to make it easy to install and manage secure self-hosted web applications with minimal operational overhead.
+OpenRun aims to make it easy to install and manage secure self-hosted web applications with minimal operational overhead.
 Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.

 A single developer should be able to manage the full application lifecycle: frontend and backend development and production deployment.
 Deployments should support a GitOps approach, with automatic preview environment to verify changes before making them live.
 It should be easy, for the original developer or a new one, to make application code changes and deploy - after six months or after six years.

 ### What's with the name

-The name Clace is a play on **C**ommand **L**ine **Ace**, since building an UI for command line applications was an initial target use-case.
+The name OpenRun is a play on **C**ommand **L**ine **Ace**, since building an UI for command line applications was an initial target use-case.
 The name is pronounced like _Place_, with a _C_.

-### How is Clace implemented?
+### How is OpenRun implemented?

 - Single binary web application server (in golang), with a set of plugins built in (also in golang) which allow access to external endpoints.
 The server is statically configured using a TOML file.
 - Applications are configured using [Starlark](https://github.com/google/starlark-go), which is a subset of Python.
 Python is an ideal glue language, Starlark is used to configure the application backend logic
 - Multiple applications can be dynamically installed, an embedded SQLite database is used to store application metadata (Postgres support is in the roadmap).
-- For applications using the container plugin, Clace works with Docker or Podman using CLI to build and run the containers.
+- For applications using the container plugin, OpenRun works with Docker or Podman using CLI to build and run the containers.
 - Path based routing, each app identified by a unique path.
-Also, domain based routing, which allows multiple domains to point to the same Clace instance, with path based routing being done independently for each domain.
+Also, domain based routing, which allows multiple domains to point to the same OpenRun instance, with path based routing being done independently for each domain.
 - Automatic TLS certificate management for each domain to simplify deployments.
 - A sandboxing layer is implemented at the Starlark(python) to Golang boundary, allowing the implementation of security and access control policies.
 Go code is trusted, Starlark code is untrusted.
 - For Starlark based apps, the application UI is implemented using Go HTML templates, with [HTMX](https://htmx.org/) for interactivity.
 Go templates support [context aware templating](https://pkg.go.dev/html/template#hdr-Contexts) which prevents encoding related security issues.
 They also work well with the HTML fragments required for HTMX.